pgroonga/pgroonga.github.io/tutorial/index.md

 You can execute `@>` faster by PGroonga.

 `@@` operator is a PGroonga original operator.
-You can use complex condition that can't be written by `@>` operator such as range search.
+You can write complex condition that can't be written by `@>` operator such as range search.

 ### Sample schema and data